 - Always park your bike in a bicycle rack or in a bike parking zone

 - Always make sure that your bike’s tires have enough air in them.
 This will also save you some sweat when cycling.

 - Use your arm to indicate if / when you are turning (e.g. if you are exiting right, stick out your right arm clearly to signal any other road-users that you are about to turn)

 - Cycling is prohibited in pedestrianised streets (the inner city) between certain hours; these hours are indicated at the ends of the pedestrianised areas, so always check to avoid fines (also see map below)

 - It is forbidden to cycle while holding your phone.
 This means that you cannot have your phone in your hand to make phone calls, send messages, listen to music, or navigate.
 Doing so may result in a fine!

-Failing to comply with other rules might also result in a fine, or your bike being relocated by the municipality.
+These rules are here to make cycling safe and fun for everyone.
+Thus, it is also important to comply with the rules.
+Failing to comply with rules might also result in a fine, or your bike being relocated by the municipality.
 Read more information on the website of the Royal Dutch tourist union (ANWB) or Holland.com.

 You may have noticed red signs around the city with a #posifiets on the side.
 Posifiets is an initiative of the Maastricht Bereikbaar trying to implement a positive cycling culture to Maastricht.
 They provide the citizens of Maastricht with information on how to make cycling more safe or convenient.
 On their website you can for example find a map of all the public bike racks and facilities in the city centre.